enkerewpo/grasp_jeston_control/README.md

 cd grasp_jeston_control
 ```

-2. create a .env file in the root directory with the following variables:
+2. create a .env file in the project root directory with the following variables:

 ```ini
 DOCKERKEY_PERM=tskey-auth-xxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxx